tsengwoody/Access8Math/readme.md

 * Added MathML block type, support alt+i, single letter navigation "m", tab movement in browse navigation mode
 *	New feature braille custom-defined math rules and unicode dictionary, which are the same as speech
 *	The exported HTML can show with markdown
+*	The exported HTML is added page title and file name by notepad window title.

 ## Access8Math v3.1 Update